mfontani/acng/README.md

 ... is my "personal" `apt-cacher-ng` instance.

-This repository contains a `Dockerfile`, which is used to create/build a `debian:buster-slim`-based docker image which is then published via github actions to the docker hub, at [mfontani/acng](https://hub.docker.com/r/mfontani/acng).
+This repository contains a `Dockerfile`, which is used to create/build a `debian:bullseye-slim`-based docker image which is then published via github actions to the docker hub, at [mfontani/acng](https://hub.docker.com/r/mfontani/acng).

 # example configurations: